Infrastructure requirements for OS deployment in System Center Configuration Manager

 Windows Preinstallation Environment (Windows PE)

-For a list of the versions of the Windows 10 ADK that you can use with different versions of Configuration Manager, see Support For Windows 10 as a client.
+For a list of the versions of the Windows 10 ADK that you can use with different versions of Configuration Manager, see Support For Windows 10.

-1 USMT is not required on the SMS Provider site system server.
+1 USMT isn't required on the SMS Provider site system server.

-You must manually install the Windows ADK on each computer that will host a central administration site or primary site server before you install the Configuration Manager site.
+You must manually install the Windows ADK on each site server before you install the Configuration Manager site.

 For more information, see: